KjAeRsTuIsK/Movie-Turning-Point-Eval/README.md

 ```

-## Screenplay Evaluation
+## Screenplay

-For screenplay evaluation, we first generate scene level and movie summaries to reduce context length.
+For screenplay, we first generate scene level and movie summaries to reduce context length.
 The summaries for the test set are available here: [scenes](data/screenplay/scene_summaries.json),[movies](data/screenplay/movie_summaries.json).
 The few-shot examples used for screenplay evaluation are available [here](data/screenplay/few_shot_example.json).

 To run a sample inference with Llama-3.1-8B for 1-Shot evaluation for the QA+DP method, run the following code: